-The Gardner brothers made their name by providing some of the best investment research and advice in the industry.
-The Rule Breakers program stays true to the Motley Fool mission by providing in-depth research reports for every stock pick.
+Tom and David Gardner made their names by providing some of the best investment research and advice in the industry.
+The Rule Breakers program stays true to the company’s mission by providing in-depth research reports for every stock pick.

 Each research report has two main components: the 1-minute summary and the full research report.

 The 1-minute summary is a quick breakdown of the research report (for investors in a hurry).
-This summary explains what the company does, what industry they operate in, and why the Fool is making a buy recommendation.
+This summary explains what the company does, what industry they operate in, why they are setup for massive growth, and why the Fool is making a buy recommendation.